QUESTION: Can I Make a Supermarket Slip and Trip Claim?

 Make a Claim

 You won’t know if you can make a claim if you don’t ask.
 So contact The Compensation Experts today.
-Our advisors can answer any questions you have in a free, no-obligation consultation.
+Our agents can answer any questions you have in a free, no-obligation conversation.

 Am I eligible?